Davidevlops/JS-DSA/numerical-algorithms.md

 modm

 This method dramatically reduces computation time by repeatedly squaring and taking remainders at each step, keeping numbers manageable and operations efficient.

+Mathematical Concept

+The recursive logic behind the algorithm is based on the parity (evenness or oddness) of the exponent b:

+𝑎
+𝑏
+=
+{
+(
+𝑎
+𝑏
+/
+2
+)
+2
+,

+if
+𝑏
+ is even

+𝑎
+×
+(
+𝑎
+(
+𝑏
+−
+1
+)
+/
+2
+)
+2
+,

+if
+𝑏
+ is odd
+a
+b
+={
+(a
+b/2
+)
+2
+,
+a×(a
+(b−1)/2
+)
+2
+,
+	​

+if b is even
+if b is odd
+	​

+At each step, the exponent b is halved, reducing the number of multiplications from O(b) to O(log b) — a major performance improvement.

 ### JavaScript Implementation

 ```javascript